 Ticks, who are in the family of spiders & mites, can be potentially life changing.
-They are tiny – from the size of a pin head to a sesame seed – and they prefer to hang out in long grass, bracken, under trees, among leaf litter as well as in sand dunes & pastureland.
+They are tiny – from the size of a pin head to a sesame seed – and they prefer to hang out in long grass, bracken, under trees, among leaf litter as well as in sand dunes and pastureland.

 They’re commonly associated with deer, although ticks are usually carried in the earlier stages of development by ground feeding birds such as robins, thrushes & blackbirds as well as the common garden mouse.
-Even hedgehogs & squirrels can carry ticks & it’s often these smaller hosts that transmit a serious infection called Lyme disease onto the feeding tick.
+Even hedgehogs & squirrels can carry ticks and it’s often these smaller hosts that transmit a serious infection called Lyme disease onto the feeding tick.

-Once a tick has fed, they go into hiding to enable them to moult & mature into the next life stage.
+Once a tick has fed, they go into hiding to enable them to moult and mature into the next life stage.
 Unfortunately once they are ready to feed again they will carry the Lyme disease bacteria in their gut meaning the next blood meal (be it you, a child, a pet, a bird or animal) could be infected with nasty bacteria.